September 5th, 2017

 January 31st, 2017

-Last Congress, Rep. Eshoo joined Rep. Zoe Lofgren (D-San Jose) and several other Members in introducing H.R.
-2161, the Immigration Driving Entrepreneurship in America (IDEA) Act of 2011.
+In the previous Congress, Rep. Eshoo joined Rep. Zoe Lofgren (D-San Jose) and several other Members in introducing H.R.
+2161, the Immigration Driving Entrepreneurship in America (IDEA) Act.
 This legislation would have allowed our country to attract and maintain the most highly-skilled graduates in STEM fields (science, technology, engineering, and mathematics), created new visa categories for innovators and job creators, and invested in our educational system to bolster our workforce and competitiveness.

 The IDEA Act would have: